KxSystems/docs/docs/cloud/azure/architecture.md

 The historical database (HDB) is a simple kdb+ process with a pointer to the persisted data directory.
-A kdb+ process can read this data and memory maps it, allowing for fast queries across a large volume of data.
+A kdb+ process can read this data and memory map it, allowing for fast queries across a large volume of data.
 Typically, the RDB is instructed by the tickerplant to save its data to the data directory at EOD from where the HDB can refresh its memory mappings.